rolkra/rolkra.github.io/_posts/2022-12-20-Fair-AI-Challange.md

 22 target      int       0      0      2   0     0.37   1
 ```

-In this dataset we find a lot of sensitive features (gender, skin_color, iq, income, religion, ...) together with a target variable (target)
+In this dataset we find a lot of sensitive features (gender, skin_color, iq, income, religion, ...) together with a target variable (target).
 Let's think of an website offering credits, and we wants to predict if a customer gets payment difficulties (target = 1)

 ## Find patterns

-We start the {explore} GUI
+We start the {explore} GUI:

 ```R
 explore(train)
 ```

+Then selecting "target" as variable (to explore the target variable)

 ![explore](../images/fair-ai-explore-target.png)

 So, about 37% of all people in the dataset had payment difficulties (target = 1)

-To explore the relationship between age and the target, we select variable "target" as target, and age as variable.
+To explore the relationship between age and the target, we select variable "target" as target, and "age" as variable.

 ![explore](../images/fair-ai-explore-age-target.png)

 Wee see, that older people have more frequent payment difficulties.
 An AI model that uses this data will learn that older people are more risky and decide frequently against older people.
 Is this fair?
 Probably yes, if there is a real reason behind this pattern.
 But probably no, because descisions bases on age may simply discriminate older people.

-There are a lot of other sensitive variables in the dataset!
+And there are a lot of other sensitive variables in the dataset!

 ![explore](../images/fair-ai-explore-gender-target.png)